shengnoah/lua.ren/_posts/2016-12-01-moonscript-command-line.md

 execute it to find references to undeclared variables.

-MoonScript makes it difficult to declare global variables by forcing you to be explicit with the `export` keyword, so it's a good candidate for doing this kind of linting.
+MoonScript makes it difficult to declare global variables by forcing you to be explicit with the `export` keyword , so it's a good candidate for doing this kind of linting.

 Consider the following program with a typo: (`my_number` is spelled wrong as